Understanding Gross Wages – Complete Guide

 The following image summarizes the key differences of the two types of pay:

-Gross Salary vs Gross Wages
+Salary vs Gross Wages

 What is the monthly gross wage?

-For instance, a waged worker WILL NOT receive any payment for time off or leave, regardless of the organization or local law.
+In many cases, a wage means the piece rate pay workers are paid for the number of units produced instead of the number of hours worked.
+Also, a waged worker WILL NOT receive any payment for time off or leave, regardless of the organization or local law.
 But a salaried employee will receive the pay if he is entitled to paid leave.

 Hourly wage vs monthly wage: which is better?